 We really shouldn’t have been surprised.

-During the pandemic, Copenhagen-style pastries became a semi-weekly treat that we procured at two Copenhagen Coffee Labs located within spitting distance of our Lisbon apartment.
+We developed an appreciation for Copenhagen-style pastries at the various Copenhagen Coffee Labs located in Lisbon.
 Those well-situated cafes provided our introduction to Kanelsnegle and eventually motivated us to travel to Denmark’s capital.

 Discover the best coffee shops in Copenhagen.